mikkokotola/webcodingforbeginners/README.md

 # Feedback and submission
 ## Feedback
 We would love to get some feedback from you.
-Regardless of whether you have worked on this material in an instructed workshop or by yourself as a MOOC.
 Feedback helps us recognize what is working and which parts we should still improve for the future.

-Give feedback using the [feedback form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UMU40VlcxNjNYOFVMUkxVVzlMWUtQQ0NQVSQlQCN0PWcu){:target="_blank"}.
+Give feedback now about the main part (up to part wrap-up) using the [feedback form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UMU40VlcxNjNYOFVMUkxVVzlMWUtQQ0NQVSQlQCN0PWcu){:target="_blank"}.
 It will take you about 3-5 minutes.

 ## Submit your files
 Make sure you have the three files (index.html, styles.css and myChart.js) named exactly as instructed.